zolantris/ValheimMods/README.md

 ## Meshes

-In Mod versions lower than `1.5.1` there were problems with the folder being renamed.
-In >=1.5.1 there is a configuration manager option to change the path to resolve the ValheimRAFT folder.
+In Mod versions lower than `1.5.0` there were problems with the folder being renamed.
+In `>=1.5.0` there is a configuration manager option to change the path to resolve the ValheimRAFT folder.

-If you want meshes (IE sails and ropes ) to render, your mod must either be named `ValheimRaft` or `zolantris-ValheimRaft`.
+If you want meshes (IE sails and ropes ) to render automatically, your mod must either be named `ValheimRAFT` or `zolantris-ValheimRAFT`.

-Otherwise make sure to edit the "pluginFolderName" key and add the folder name for ValheimRaft located within the BepInEx\Plugins path.
+Otherwise make sure to edit the `pluginFolderName` key and add the folder name for ValheimRaft located within the BepInEx\Plugins path.
 Afterwards relaunch the game.
 There should be no mesh issues.

 ## Community